MuriungiPatrick/Bootstrap-5-Theming-Kit/README.md

 ## Prerequisites

 This works on Windows, macOS and Linux.
 Node Package Manager are required.
-Make sure you can `run npm -v.` You can get Node at `nodejs.org`, then install node-sass using `npm install node-sass --save-dev`
+Make sure you can `run node --v.` You can get Node at `nodejs.org`, then install dart-sass using `npm install sass --save-dev`

 ## Getting started